kishuni/speedfuns/undertale/pacifist.md

 - You can spam Z+ENTER on the Present and Basketbomb to attack them on the instant the fight starts, which will defuse them.
 - The best known time is a 61 upon ending the final bomb.

-Say `No...` to watching anime with Alphys (it's literally garbage??).
+Say `No...` to watching anime with Alphys.
+Sorta tricky to hit this if you're mashing but it saves time if you take a moment to GUARANTEE you hit it.
+Anime is garbage tho

-Hitting the second laser is fast!
+Hitting the second laser (downward puzzle) is faster!

 ### Slide Puzzle 3 (Down)
 Left, Up, Left, Left, Right, Fire